ryanshiroma/baseball-audio-cheating-detection/README.md

 - They used the same trash can which gives us an almost identical noises each time.

 Given that the model is agnostic to the sound itself, I would like to apply this technique to other seasons and teams where, if cheating happened elsewhere, the noise of the cheating would not be known a priori.

+I would also like to apply more modern ML techniques beyond CNNs with spectrograms as well as leverage video data.